Porter12346/fs-journal/journal/01/reflection.md

 ## Prompts
 - What went well this week?
+i feel like everything went pretty well this week and i learned alot
-- What did you learn that was a shock or surprise?
+- What did you learn that was a shock or surprise? i was surprised how easy it is to make a website dynamicly change for mobile, which really makes me wonder why more websites arent adapted fo rmobile
-- What are you struggling with?
+- What are you struggling with? this week not too much
-- What would you count as a victory?
+- What would you count as a victory? finishing the checkpoint with all the stretch goals